andreasonny83/lighthouse-ci/README.md

 ## Performance Budget

 Lighthouse CI allows you to pass a performance budget configuration file (see [Lighthouse Budgets](https://developers.google.com/web/tools/lighthouse/audits/budgets)).
-There are two options to pass performance budget configs:
+There are several options to pass performance budget configs:

 #### Option 1.
 Add configurations to your `config.json` file like and use instructions above.